Jonathan Zucker is one of the most innovative minds in political technology, and is the pioneering force behind Democracy Engine.

 Jonathan earned a bachelor’s degree in political science from Yale University and a law degree from Georgetown University.

-Erik Pennebaker leads Democracy Engine’s technical development efforts.
+Erik Pennebaker leads Democracy Engine’s system architecture and PCI-DSS compliance efforts.

 Erik’s unparalleled knowledge of Web-based fundraising systems and understanding of complex data management for bundling operations made him a pioneering member Hillary Clinton’s groundbreaking campaigns for Senate and the presidency.
 During the 2008 election cycle, the system he created for then-Senator Clinton was the online heart of her more than $221 million fundraising effort.